pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 title:  "Real-time Depth Prediction"
 date:   2017-10-11 23:05:33 -0400
 thumbnail_url: /images/real-time_depth_prediction/real_time_depth_net_screenshot.png
-description: "I trained a CNN model to perform depth prediction from single RGB images and deployed the model in real-time from a webcam feed.
+description: "I trained a CNN model to predict depth from single RGB images and I deployed the model in real-time from a webcam feed.
 RGB-depth image pairs were collected automatically using a robot equipped with a 3D sensor."
 ---

 ## Contents